TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 These are all development variables so there are no secrets.
 In production we will need a way to keep the secrets in a safe place and convert them into environment variables.
 The AWS Secret Manager for example can directly map secrets into environment variables passed to the containers, saving you from having to explicitly connect to the service with the API.

+You may have noticed the variable `POSTGRES_HOSTNAME`, which is not in the Docker Compose file.
+Generally we want the database to be accessible by utility scripts, so we want to record the host name where the database is running.
+As we will see shortly, other Docker containers do not need this, but migrations will.

 We can run the commands `./manage.py compose up -d` and `./manage.py compose down` here to check that the database container works properly.
 Please note that the first time you run the command `compose -d` Docker will create the volume and build the Postgres image, and this might take some time.

 ``` text